-Probability from the regression analysis table results also justifies the relationship between customer satisfaction and customer service in Malaysia.
-The test gives the p-value of 0.9305.
-Since p-value is almost 95.6 percent which is higher than 5 percent, we cannot reject null, meaning that customer service variable cannot influence customer satisfaction individually in the online marketing in Malaysia, because the p-value is more than 0.05, and in this test individually we accept null hypothesis and reject alternative hypothesis.
-Probability from the regression analysis table results also justifies the relationship between customer satisfaction and product customization in Malaysia.
-The test gives the p-value of 0.3264.
-Since p-value is almost 32.6 percent which is higher than 5 percent, we cannot reject null, meaning that product customization variable cannot influence customer satisfaction individually in the online marketing in Malaysia, because the p-value is more than 0.05, and in this test individually we accept null hypothesis and reject alternative hypothesis.
+Probability from the regression analysis table results also justifies the relationship between trust & trustworthiness and security in Malaysia.
+The test gives the p-value of 0.7686.
+Since p-value is almost 76.8 percent which is higher than 5 percent, we cannot reject null, meaning that security variable cannot influence trust & trustworthiness individually in the online marketing in Malaysia, because the p-value is more than 0.05; and in this test individually we accept null hypothesis and reject alternative hypothesis.